 Priority order for Enrolments for Grade 6 to Year 7 Transition:

-Those who will be offered a place at the College will be notified by their primary school in Term 3, as well as those who were unsuccessful.
+Those who will be offered a place at the College are notified by their primary school in Term 3, as well as those who were unsuccessful.